Skip to main content

 • Time: “Early morning” and “up all night” seem to be the two most popular times

-• Workspace: This is the category that has endless variations that include
+• Workspace: This category has endless variations that include:

 • an organized desk